H-adorable/OpenCVFaceCheckIn/README.md

 Organization: School of Communication, Beijing Information Science & Technology University **(Graduated with Bachelor Diploma)**

+College of Mathematics and Computer Science, Fuzhou University **(Gradutated student of Computer Science)**

 *CAUTION!!*  This programe includes the 'nonfree' part of OpenCV!!